Weburz/burzpage/README.md

-# BurzPress
+# BurzContent

-BurzPress is a fast and lightweight Content Management System (CMS) for blogging at any scale.
-If you are an individual blogger or lead a team of editors/writers, BurzPress will fulfill all your needs!
+BurzContent is a fast and lightweight Content Management System (CMS) for blogging at any scale.
+If you are an individual blogger or lead a team of editors/writers, BurzContent will fulfill all your needs!
 At [Weburz](https://weburz.com) we use it to create and maintain our marketing and technical blogs as well.